ktnlvr/drakula/README.md

 > Video games that show violence of a slightly more graphic nature towards fantasy characters or non-realistic violence towards human-like characters would fall in this age category.
 Sexual innuendo or sexual posturing can be present, while any bad language in this category must be mild.

+### Legal

+All of the assets used in game must be distributed under a public domain license by a third party or produced in house following the licensing requirements of the active license (see [LICENSE.txt](./LICENSE.txt)).